YabinXuTUD/Logger4AzureKinect/README.md

 5. Zlib (version 1.2.11, https://www.zlib.net/)

 # Build
-Open KinectAzureRecorder.sln in Visual Studio 2017, and then build with x86 Release option, that's all
+Open KinectAzureRecorder.sln in Visual Studio 2017, and then build with x86 Release option, that's all.
+Note that the depth image is transfromed to the color camera so that the depth and color image is aligned already.

 # GUI
 ![image](fig/GUI.png)